mth/yeti/doc/intro.rst

 environment, which reads expressions from user, evaluates them and prints the resulting values.
 Yeti REPL can be terminated by sending End-Of-File mark (Ctrl-D on Unix systems or Ctrl-Z on Windows systems).
-It is useful to use some readline wrapper for more confortable editing, when some is available (rlwrap can be installed on Debian or Ubuntu linux systems using ``aptitude install rlwrap`` or ``sudo aptitude install rlwrap``).
+It is useful to use some readline wrapper for more comfortable editing, when some is available (rlwrap can be installed on Debian or Ubuntu linux systems using ``aptitude install rlwrap`` or ``sudo aptitude install rlwrap``).
 ::